iterait/shepherd/README.md

 The test suite can be run with `python setup.py test`.

+### Running Stress Tests

+The stress test suite can be run with `molotov stress_test/loadtest.py -p 2 -w 10 -d 60 -xv` where `-p` is number of processes, `-w` number of workers and `-d` number of seconds to run the test.

 ### Launching the Shepherd

 First, you need to have a Docker registry and a Minio server running.
 The